React SDK

 useIntegration

-Connect to and interact with a bound integration's actions:
+Connect to and interact with an integration's actions:

 import { useIntegration } from "@rootcx/sdk";